RobotLocomotion/drake/drake/doc/from_source.rst

 2. :ref:`Using Ninja <build_with_ninja>`
 3. :ref:`Using ROS Catkin <build_with_ros_catkin>`

-Because the Drake build is not entirely out-of-source, you must pick one build system and stick to it.
-Switching build systems within the same working tree will produce CMake errors.
 For instructions on how to switch build systems, see :ref:`this subsection <identifying_build_system_used>`.

 Make support is more mature, but Ninja is faster, more modern, and will